allexBR/cheatsheets/hands-on/Suricata/README.md

 > [!IMPORTANT]
 > Before installing the ntop repository make sure to edit /etc/apt/sources.list
-> and add 'contrib' at the end of each line that begins with 'deb' and 'deb-src'.
+> and add 'contrib' (without quotation marks '') at the end of each line that begins with 'deb' and 'deb-src'.
 >
 <br/>